aryanbond007/codeial-app/README.md

 # Codeial - Social app

 ## Introduction
-A full-stack social media website made using Frontend and Backend technologies.
+-A full-stack social media website made using Frontend and Backend technologies.
 Users can add, delete, edit posts and comments if Authenticated and Authorised

 ## 🔗 Important Links

 > ## Checkout the Website [Web Application](https://codeial-app-ho5g.onrender.com)
->

 <br/>
 ## Features

-Authentication:
+- **Authentication**

-User login with username and password
+-User login with username and password

-Authorization :
+- **Authorization**

-One cannot manage posts and view user profile without being authenticated
+-One cannot manage posts and view user profile without being authenticated

-One cannot edit or delete posts and comments created by other users
+-One cannot edit or delete posts and comments created by other users

-Manage User with basic functionalities:
+- **Manage User with basic functionalities:**

-Create and delete posts and comments
+-Create and delete posts and comments

-Upload User avatar
+-Upload User avatar

-Edit user name and email
+-Edit user name and email

-Add/Remove friends
+-Add/Remove friends

-One can like posts and comments on the feed
+-One can like posts and comments on the feed

-Users can chat with their Friends using chatting Engine
+-Users can chat with their Friends using chatting Engine

-API:
+-**API:**

-v1 API is made for adding and deleting the post
+-v1 API is made for adding and deleting the post

-Flash Messages:
+-**Flash Messages:**

-Flash Messages pop up on sign-in / sign-out Adding/Deleting Posts,Comments
+-Flash Messages pop up on sign-in / sign-out -Adding/Deleting Posts,Comments

-Mailer:
+-**Mailer:**

-User gets mail on the specified email id upon commenting
+-User gets mail on the specified email id upon commenting